Ambulance Care cover

 Frequently asked questions

-How much does a non-urgent ambulance cost without insurance?
+How much does an ambulance cost without insurance?

 What is covered by HBF Ambulance Care?